 The grant timelines below are estimates and may change according to application volume, funding changes, constituent needs, staff capacity, or other factors.
-Refer to information published on grant pages on msac.org for up to date information.
-Click here to learn more or subscribe to MSAC communications to be notified of any public information sessions and other program updates.
+Subscribe to MSAC communications to be notified of any public information sessions and other program updates by completing the signup form on our webpage.

-- Applications

-- Publication: July 1, 2024

-- Deadline: Applications accepted through April 30, 2025

-- Application review and notifications

-- \circ $\;$ Reviewed monthly according to the following schedule:
+- Applications - Publication: July 1, 2025 - Deadline for General Operating Support: Applications accepted through December 31, 2025 - Deadline for Project Support: Applications accepted through March 31, 2026 - Application review and notifications - Reviewed monthly according to the following schedule:

-Applications received July 1 - 31, 2024
+Applications received July 1 - 31, 2025